lm380/Maze-Solver/README.md

 # Maze-Solver

-The solver needs input txt files in the same style as those in the tester folder Compile and run the maze solver file and follow the instructions
+The solver needs input txt files in the same style as those in the Testers folder Compile and run the maze solver file and follow the instructions